mark-hallman/DFRWS-2019-KAPE-Workshop/README.md

-Collect Lnk files and Jumplists from drive C.  Save the output to F:\kape_out\tdest.
+Collect Lnk files and Jumplists from drive C.  Save the output to G:\kape_out\tdest.

-`kape --tsource C: --target LnkFilesAndJumpLists --tdest F:\kape_out\tdest`
+`kape --tsource C: --target LnkFilesAndJumpLists --tdest G:\kape_out\tdest`

 Collect Evidence of Execution.
 Clean up you destination folder before writing new data to it.
 Save the output to a vhdx and provide the computer name as the base name for the vhdx.